pingbird/notes/notes/weekly/2023/week-18.md

 	* Decide whether or not to use VSCode
 	* Explore more complex editors for MathML / TeX
 * Read https://www.cs.swan.ac.uk/~csetzer/articles/ooAgda.pdf

+## Lol

+> Ladies and gentlemen, **furries** of all shapes and sizes, have I got an offer you simply cannot resist! 😱 Feast your eyes upon this once-in-a-lifetime, **scrumptious**, and **majestic** unattended pizza, 🍕 just waiting for you in your hotel's hallway.
+Not only is this a delightful treat, but it's a pizza experience you'll never forget! 😋
+>
+> But wait, there's more! 🤯 Imagine the thrill of indulging in a **secret pizza heist**, a daring adventure that will ignite your primal instincts and bring out the cunning and sly animal within you. 🦊 Who doesn't love a thrilling escapade?
+This will be a story you can share with your furry friends for years to come! 🐾
+>
+> **Picture this**: you're the talk of the convention, the **ultimate pizza bandit**, the living embodiment of your fursona's wild side. 🐺 This rebellious act will make you stand out from the crowd and create a **legend** you'll cherish forever! 🌟
+>
+> And let's not forget the incredible **bonding opportunity** this presents! 🤝 Rally your furry friends, form a pizza heist crew, and make memories that will last a lifetime. 🐯 This unattended pizza is the key to unlocking the camaraderie and adventure you've always sought.
+It's a way to escape the mundane and enter a world of excitement and intrigue. 🔑
+>
+> But hurry, this offer won't last long! ⏰ Other furries are roaming the hotel, and the pizza's enticing aroma is bound to attract them soon. 🦁 If you don't act now, you'll miss your chance to be a part of the **greatest furry pizza heist of all time**! 🏆
+> In conclusion, my friends, this unattended pizza is more than just a tasty meal. 🍕 It's a chance to embark on an **unforgettable adventure**, bond with your fellow furries, and unleash the wild, untamed spirit of your fursona. 🐾 So, take a leap and seize the moment, for the pizza awaits! 🍕
+>
+> Remember, **carpe diem**!
+Carpe pizza! 🌈